dush-t/dvm-assignments/appdev/android-flutter/app-cloning/README.md

 ### Phase 4: Implement Image Sharing
 1. Users should be able to share images with each other through chats.
 2. The image to be shared can be selected using [image_picker](https://pub.dev/packages/image_picker) package (Flutter).
 The image then needs to compressed using [flutter_image_compress](https://pub.dev/packages/flutter_image_compress) package (Flutter) before sending it to the server.
 3. After the image has been compressed, it can be sent to the server using [Cloud Storage](https://firebase.google.com/docs/storage) service of Google Firebase.
-The app would be able to store image shared by a user in the storage on the server, and display the image to the user with whom the images have been shared.
+The app would be able to store image shared by a user in the storage on the server, and display the image to the user with whom the image has been shared.
 ### Time allotted -
    - Phase 1 : 5 days
    - Phase 2 : 2 days